hchibani/M2R_ProjDAAR_Blockchain/README.md

 - Do all the same steps with a second ship and a second player.
 - Test your implementation with the turn function.

-Pro tip: you can automate the ship deployment and registering with the deployments.